ds-04/robinhood_deploy/README.md

 <li> The secondary disk is formatted ext4 as this is the quickest method accross the Vagrantboxes in the table seen (as some do not have XFS support on first instantiation and require package plus reboot).
 <li> The ansible role creates testfiles and scans.
 Edit accordingly... (the test_files.yml is in vars/)
 <li> ...You can for instance, test the +i immutable attribute by editing the file attribute.
-<li> If policy files are present the ansible doesn't overwrite (vagrant_test.conf and vagrant_test_policy.inc), this avoids the local testing changes being lost.
+<li> <b>If policy files are present the ansible doesn't overwrite (vagrant_test.conf and vagrant_test_policy.inc)</b>, this avoids the local testing changes being lost.
 Though be sure to capture them before you destroy the Vagrantbox!
 <li> If firewalld is detected and running the default behaviour is to add http/https to the default zone (usually zone: public).
 <li> Remi-EL8 php8 is setup on EL8 hosts (Alma/Rocky 8.x).
 <br>